aplteam/Tatin/docs/TatinForContributors.md

 * Change the current directory
 * Establish all required references
 * Instantiate the `Tester2` class as `T`
-* Start a local Tatin test server if the user confirms this
+* Start a local Tatin test server if the user confirms (Windows) this or make the user start a test server (other platforms)
 * Call the `T.Run` function

   This will run all test cases, including those that communicate with a locally running Tatin test server and the principal Tatin server available at <https://tatin.dev>